fasblom/node-red-node-swagger/README.md

 # Node-RED OpenAPI3 Documentation Generator

 This package provides a set of tools for generating OpenAPI3 documentation based on the HTTP nodes deployed in a flow.

-It is a fork of the https://github.com/node-red/node-red-node-swagger repo with some significant updates of dependencies and restructuring due to the Openapi3-update.
+It is a fork of the https://github.com/node-red/node-red-node-swagger repo with some significant updates of dependencies and restructuring due to the OpenAPI3-update.
+The package is not a complete implementation of all features of OpenAPI3 but some basics to generate correct .json files and Swagger-UI details.

 ## Usage